0913ktg/SC_VALL-E/README.md

 This project was implemented using the unofficial PyTorch [implementation](https://github.com/enhuiz/vall-e) by "enhuiz".

+You can check the audio demo of SC VALL-E at the following [link](https://0913ktg.github.io/).

 ## Getting Started

 Setting up the development environment for this project can be challenging due to version conflicts with various libraries.